mikbe/commandable/README.markdown

 # Commandable
 The easiest way to add command line control to your Ruby app.

-Stop wasting time writing WET (Write Everything Twice) command line interpreters, or repeatedly writing code for existing ones like optparser, then writing help/usage methods that you constantly have to update as your code changes.
+Stop wasting time writing WET (Write Everything Twice) command line interpreters, or repeatedly writing code for existing ones like optparser, then writing help/usage methods that you constantly must update as your code changes.
 Now you can add a single line above an existing method and that method will be available from the command line.

 Best of all the help/usage instructions are automatically generated using the method itself!
 When you change your methods the help instructions change automajically!
 There's no extra effort needed on your part.

 The whole process can take as little as four lines of code:

-* You put a `command "I do something!"` line above your method.
 * Add a `require 'commandable'` line somewhere (I'd put it in my bin).
 * Then an `extend Commandable` inside your class.
+* Put a `command "I do something!"` line above your method.
-* And finally a call to `Commandable.execute(ARGV)` in your bin file.
+* And finally make a call to `Commandable.execute(ARGV)` in your bin file.

+Now any method you want to make accessible from the command line requires just a single line of code and it's right where your method is so it's easy to find when you do want to change some functionality.

-Don't think of **Commandable** as a way to add command line switches to your app but as a way to allow your app to be driven directly from the command line.
+Don't think of **Commandable** as a way to add command line switches, it's much more than that.
+Think of it as a way to allow your app to be driven directly from the command line.

+You can now "use your words" to let people interact with your apps in a natural way.
 No more confusing switches that mean one thing in one program and something completely different in another.
-(Can you believe some apps actually use `-v` for something other than "version" and `-h` for something other than "help?"
+Can you believe some apps actually use `-v` for something other than "version" and `-h` for something other than "help?"
 Madness I say!
-Madness!)

-You can now "use your words" to let people interact with your apps in a natural way.
+Madness!

 ## Testing for a Better Tomorrow ##